quarkuscoffeeshop/quarkuscoffeeshop.github.io/coffeeshop.markdown

 permalink: /coffeeshop/
 ---

-This application can be run locally by cloning the individual repositories or deployed to Kubernetes/OpenShift.
+This application can be run locally or deployed to Kubernetes/OpenShift.

+Running the demo locally requires Docker and Java

 # Running Locally

-_NOTE:_ Docker is required to run the demo locally
+_NOTE:_ Docker and Java are required to run the demo locally

+The below links opens in a new window/tab

+* Docker can be downloaded from <a href="https://www.docker.com/" target="_blank">docker.com</a>
+* Java can be downloaded from several places.
+Your authors recommend <a href="https://adoptopenjdk.net/" target="_blank">AdoptOpenJDK</a>

+## Step 1: Clone the Repositories

 To run the complete coffeeshop demo locally you will need to clone:
 * [quarkuscoffeeshop-support](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-support)